 Did you feel the pressure and nervousness in the exam?
 Did you panic while seeing the question paper or anytime during the exam?
-This is one of the common reason of not performing well in the exam.
+This is one of the common reasons for not performing well in the exam.
 You need to learn how to remain calm in tough situations.
 Take the fear out of your mind and do whatever it takes to stay relaxed during the exam.

-If you follow the above points, you will most likely to improve your score in JEE Main April exam.
+If you follow the above points, you will most likely improve your score in the JEE Main exam.

 Be positive, stay confident, clear JEE Main and qualify for JEE Advanced!